 Phil Roberts: Virtual Reality has been a part of popular culture for over two decades.
 Why do you believe that it has taken so long to be used for real estate purposes?

 Matt Grant: What it boils down to is advancements in technology.
 What we have for our virtual reality applications is kind of two-fold.
-On the one hand we have what’s called real time rendering so it’s kind of like a video game?-?we can produce these environments in real time and this is a huge step forward.
-In addition, we have the actual ability to render stuff in real time that looks really good (and less like a video game).
+On the one hand we have what’s called real time rendering so it’s kind of like a video game in that we can produce these environments in real-time and this is a huge step forward.
+It’s basically like playing on a golf simulator as a great value way of improving your golfing skills until you can hit the range again, or perhaps playing Minecraft is a more suitable comparison considering what we do, as you collect materials to build with.
+If you were to go into one of these Epic Minecraft Servers multiplayer servers you’ll see many online players building to their hearts content, the same concept just very advanced.
+In addition, we have the actual ability to render stuff in real-time that looks really good (and less like a video game).

 The second part is the hardware required to run all this infrastructure.
 The headsets the motion controllers, infrared cameras that track this information and virtual space has been scaled down so it’s affordable and it’s getting smaller and smaller.